obiwanjacobi/Zsharp/docs/interop/zsharp.md

 dynamic/Object | Dyn |
 void | Void | ?

+> TBD: Convert classes to structs with the properties of the classes as -potentially readonly- fields? class methods will be exposed as self-bound (to the struct) functions.
+We currently have no readonly fields for structs.

 > Casting and Conversion

 The standard Z# cast functions (use the Type name as cast function name) will map nicely.